aws-samples/lambda-apigateway-twilio-tutorial/README.md

 NOTE: Make sure you update the template.yaml and swagger.yaml (sam/ folder) with the code-uri, region and account id before running the commands.
 Refer to comments in the files for more info

+You can use the basic_lambda_function.py as the reference for a simple backend to test the end to end flow

 ```
 aws cloudformation package \
 --template-file template.yaml \